rohgoyal/getting-started/bluemix/setup-rate-limiting/README.md

 4. In the Name field, set the Plan name to `demo-plan`.
 5. Click the button to add a new rate-limit.
 6. Rename the new rate-limit to `demo-rate-limit, and set it to `1 / 1 Minute`.
-7. Check the `Enforce hard limit` checkbox.
-(When this setting is enabled, an application will receive an error if it calls an API more than allowed by the subscribed plan limit).
+7. Select the `Enforce hard limit` checkbox.
+(When this setting is enabled, an application will receive an error if it calls an API more than is allowed by the subscribed Plan limit).
 8. Accept all the other default settings and save the Product.

    ![](./images/demoplan.png)